-Just fewer than five months after having reported to the Regimental Depot in early January of 1916, on May 24 of that spring - and a further month before his eventual departure on active service - he was prevailed upon to re-enlist... for the duration of the War\.
+Some five months and two weeks after having reported to the Regimental Depot in early January of 1916, on June 19, the penultimate day of that spring - and only days before his eventual departure on active service - he was prevailed upon to re-enlist...for the duration of the War.

-\At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for a limited period of a single year.
+At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for a limited period of a single year.
 As the War progressed, however, this would likely cause problems and they were encouraged to re-enlist.
 Later recruits signed on for the 'Duration' at the time of their original enlistment.

-By the time that he, Private Bursey, was eventually to sail from the United Kingdom to...active service...the Regimental Depot had witnessed the departure of six reenforcement drafts from Ayr: In mid-November of the previous autumn the First - already cited in an earlier paragraph - had sailed for the Middle East to serve at Suvla Bay on the Gallipoli Peninsula; the Second had been a convoluted adventure - the draft had taken ship in mid-March for Egypt but upon arrival there had been obliged to turn around for a return voyage as far as the French Mediterranean port-city of Marseille.
+By the time that he, Private Brown, was eventually to sail from the United Kingdom to...active service...the Regimental Depot had witnessed the departure of six reenforcement drafts from Ayr: In mid-November of the previous autumn the First - already cited in an earlier paragraph - had sailed for the Middle East to serve at Suvla Bay on the Gallipoli Peninsula; the Second had been a convoluted adventure - the draft had taken ship in mid-March for Egypt but upon arrival there had been obliged to turn around for a return voyage as far as the French Mediterranean port-city of Marseille.